yalavrinenko/lammps/doc/src/fix_wall_wpmd.rst

 The fix is designed for :doc:`wavepacket <atom_style>` simulations (see :doc:`pair_style wpmd/cut <pair_wpmd>`) although it can be applied to other atom styles (with care).

 The potential interacts with particles and wavepackets by generating a force on the particle in a direction perpendicular to the wall.
-The potential acts on wavepackets in quantum manner affecting both the center and width of the wavepacket.
+The potential acts on wavepackets in a quantum manner affecting both the center and width of the wavepacket.
 This fix can be used to prevent wavepacket spreading.

-The option *axes* allows to set the axes for which the restriction is applied.
+The option *axes* allows setting the axes for which the restriction is applied.

-For each of the these axes, the wall is positioned at the distances :math:`-L/2` and :math:`L/2` from the box center where :math:`L` is given by the *box* keyword.
+For each of these axes, the wall is positioned at the distances :math:`-L/2` and :math:`L/2` from the box center where :math:`L` is given by the *box* keyword.

-The strength of the wall potential is defined by the the dimensionless parameter *epsilon*.
+The strength of the wall potential is defined by the dimensionless parameter *epsilon*.

 The constant :math:`k_0` in the expression for the wall potential equals to